Nick19970/Nick19970/README.md

 - 👋 Hi, I’m @Nick19970
 - 👀 I’m interested in front-end development.
-- 🌱 I’m currently learning Phyton.
+- 🌱 I’m currently learning JS.
 - 💞️ I’m looking to collaborate on Github.
 - 📫 How to reach me @Adamenko Nick.